GeorgeWeb/syclref/_api-docs/context.h/cl%253A%253Asycl%253A%253Acontext/functions/context/index.md

   * async_handler asyncHandler

+   A vector_class of device objects.
 An optional parameter to specify the async_handler associated with the context.

-   **Returns:** The context is constructed with the devices provided.
+   **Returns:** The context is constructed with the devices provided. deviceListA vector_class of device objects. asyncHandlerAn optional parameter to specify the async_handler associated with the context.

 ---